ostaquet/Arduino-MQ131-driver/README.md

  7. Enjoy!

 ## Circuit
- * Heater is controlled by NPN transistor via the control pin (on schema pin 2, yellow connector)
+ * Heater is controlled by MOSFET N-channel via the control pin (on schema pin 2, yellow connector)
- * Result of the sensor is read through analog with RL of 10kΩ (on schema pin A0, green connector)
+ * Result of the sensor is read through analog with RL of 1MΩ (on schema pin A0, green connector)

+Remarks:
+ * The MOSFET is a IRF840 but any N-channel MOSFET that can be controlled by 5V is OK.
+ * The load resistance (RL) can be different than 1MΩ (tested also with 10kΩ) but don't forget to calibrate the R0 and time to heat.

 ![Breadboard schematics](extras/img/MQ131_bb.png)

 ![MQ131 pinout](extras/img/MQ131_pinout.png)